team

 Visual Identity & Design

 TECHIZART Istanbul is a multi-media production company, specialised in the fields of arts, design and technology.
 Based in Istanbul, Techizart operates worldwide by supporting international galleries, museums, and artists in planning and implementing projects, installing exhibitions, and applying spatial designs for performances, as well as presenting artworks that understand their conceptual content and technical requirements.
-Techizart provides engineering expertise across all disciplines by delivering detailed planning and budgeting with customised and innovative solutions.
+Techizart offers engineering expertise across all disciplines, delivering detailed planning and budgeting with custom, innovative solutions.